 pesticide exposure and other health issues.
 FOF lawyers will review all materials for accuracy in the presentation of legal issues.

 Through the project, farmworkers in Erie County, PA and the surrounding area will benefit by learning about the health risks associated with pesticide exposure; knowing and understanding the laws intended to protect them and the willingness of FOF to

 help; and becoming aware of the importance of environmental sustainability for the health of both the farmworker community and the general population.
 With the provided educator workshops, farmworker leaders will take ownership of the workshops and

 will administer them.
 In the process, they will become advocates for environmental and social justice.
 The project will also result in more fair treatment of an under-represented group that suffers disproportionately from immediate negative environmental

 conditions.
 In addition, farmworkers will be empowered to become major stakeholders in the education of their community about environmental threats to the public food source.

 About Friends of Farmworkers

 among us to earn a living wage, and to ensure that they and their families have the opportunity to lead productive, healthy, and fulfilling lives.

 and advocating for better laws and policies.
-FOF focuses on client-centered lawyering and aims to provide workers and communities with all of the information they need
+FOF focuses on client-centered lawyering and aims to provide workers and communities with all of the information they need to make informed decisions.

-Spanish-speaking staff.
+staff.
 In the last three years FOF has recovered $293,669.35 on behalf of low-wage agricultural workers from across Pennsylvania.